rverdile/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

 UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
+### GetDescription

+`func (o *ContainerContainerPushRepositoryResponse) GetDescription() string`

+GetDescription returns the Description field if non-nil, zero value otherwise.

+### GetDescriptionOk

+`func (o *ContainerContainerPushRepositoryResponse) GetDescriptionOk() (*string, bool)`

+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDescription

+`func (o *ContainerContainerPushRepositoryResponse) SetDescription(v string)`

+SetDescription sets Description field to given value.

+### HasDescription

+`func (o *ContainerContainerPushRepositoryResponse) HasDescription() bool`

+HasDescription returns a boolean if a field has been set.

+### SetDescriptionNil

+`func (o *ContainerContainerPushRepositoryResponse) SetDescriptionNil(b bool)`

+ SetDescriptionNil sets the value for Description to be an explicit nil

+### UnsetDescription
+`func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

+UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreated() time.Time`

+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

+### GetPulpCreatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreatedOk() (*time.Time, bool)`

+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpCreated(v time.Time)`

+SetPulpCreated sets PulpCreated field to given value.

+### HasPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpCreated() bool`

+HasPulpCreated returns a boolean if a field has been set.

+### GetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

+### GetRetainRepoVersionsOk

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

+SetRetainRepoVersions sets RetainRepoVersions field to given value.

+### HasRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

+HasRetainRepoVersions returns a boolean if a field has been set.

+### SetRetainRepoVersionsNil

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

+### UnsetRetainRepoVersions
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)